 We got off the lift in one piece, which felt promising, but as we stood at the top of the slope I had what felt like an instant-mini panic attack.
 "Hey Louie, I think maybe we should wai."
 Before I could even get the last word out he was shooting down the slope.
 It was like this was his thousandth time skiing, and he knew exactly what he wasdoing.

 I stared in shock.
 How is he doing this right now?
 I thought.
 I slowly and methodically made my way down the slope, and as I reached the bottom I found Louie waiting for me with a giant grin on his face.
 "I SHOWED you, mom!"

-Certainly, I really will point out the base outline regarding this particular post has been supplied by Omesh from Green Planet Excavation.
-They're an outstanding excavation companys.
+Certainly, I really will point out the base outline regarding this particular post has been supplied by Scott from one stop financial solutions.
+They're an outstanding mortgage companys.
 I invariably admire a fantastic proposal!